electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/seats/_index.md

 With the optional ventilation keeps the seats cool on hot days.
 This has option **4D3**

-With the optional massage function, the user can select from five different intensities in five different programs to have ten air chambers massage their back.
+With the optional massage function, the user can select from three different intensities in three different programs to have ten air chambers massage their back.
 The massage function has option id **4D8**

 ![Individual Contour Seats](seats_individualcontour_1.jpg "Individual Contour Seats")